Unification of integrability in supersymmetric gauge theories: -deformation of B-twisted gauge theories Ω-deformation of B-twisted gauge theories

 The set of boundary conditions for the vector multiplet thus obtained is $Q_V$-invariant.
 Repeated action of $Q_V$ does not lead to any further conditions since $Q_V^2$ just generates translations on the boundary.

 On the chiral multiplet, we impose a boundary condition of brane type.
-The target space $X$ for the chiral multiplet is the associated representation space.
-We choose a submanifold $\gamma$ in $X$, and demand the boundary value of the scalar field to lie in $\gamma$:
+The target space $X$ for the chiral multiplet is the representation space of the representation $R$.
+We choose a submanifold $\gamma$ in $X$, and demand the boundary value of the scalar field to lie in~$\gamma$:

 The $Q_V$-action on this condition yields

 We require $\gamma$ to be $G$-invariant so that the gauge symmetry is preserved.
 Furthermore, we assume that $\Re(W/\epsilon)$ is bounded above on $\gamma$ so that the boundary term in the superpotential action \eqref{eq:SW-Omega} does not render the path integral divergent.